ekamperi/ekamperi.github.io/_posts/2019-08-14-energy-considerations-dnn.md

 </p>
 Image taken from a techical overview titled "NVIDIA AI Inference Platform".

+Real-time applications may involve multiple inferences per instance.
+For example, a spoken question may as well go through an automatic speech recognition, speech to text, natural language processing, a recommender system, text to speech and then speech synthesis.
+Each of these steps is a distinct inference operation on its own.
+Inference throughtput and latency are both important.

 Things to pursuit in the future:
 * Research on hardware that requires less energy
 * Efficient training algorithms